How ads and influencers can associate brand and emotions

 Several tools exist for doing emotional marketing and reducing its churn rate.

 As said before in previous articles, emotions are considered as one of the new key factors in customer satisfaction.
 But before managing the customers, you need to convince them to buy and experiment with your product or service.
 Advertising is done for that.
-A succeeded advertising is emotionally loaded.
+Successful advertising is emotionally loaded.
 Did you know that on 10 reasons to buy, 8 are emotional?

 Ad campaigns and emotions

 Emotional marketing can therefore be used at the branding and communication level and takes an increasingly important role in developing a brand image.
 This is not new but it has tended to develop in recent years.
 We have already experienced a situation in which a product where a service gave us a strong emotion, which pushed us to buy it, emotional marketing aims to reinforce this creation of emotion.

 All human beings are guided by the 6 primary emotions as said before which are: fear, joy, anger, sadness, calm, and disgust.
 The goal of marketers is to use these emotions to guide the consumer’s buying process, but how?